tosuapp/counters/counters/Souei-Overlay by -Souei/fonts/README.md

 ## Example
 If you copy `Arial-Bold.ttf` into this folder:
-- Enter in tosu Settings: `Arial-Bold`
+- Enter in tosu Settings: `Arial-Bold.ttf`
 - Done!